 The police said that the young man that killed my brother was drunk and didn’t know what he was doing.
 He was a son of a very rich and connected person in our community.
 He was charged with involuntary manslaughter, found guilty and sent to drug rehab for six months, then released on probation.
 I was angry that my brother’s life wasn’t considered worth jail time.
 To me the police seemed to be on the killer’s side.
 The prosecutor wouldn’t even hardly talk to my family, and was next door neighbors to the killer.
 It didn’t seem fair.
 The police chief told us that boys will be boys.

 Hatred grew in my heart.
 I hated the young man that killed my brother, and I hated that people that I thought helped him get away with murder.
 For a few months this hatred consumed my life, and then I realize that it was destroying me.
 I knew that I must forgive and that I was becoming somebody that wasn’t the person I need to be.
 I prayed to God for forgiveness and to help me love this young man that killed my brother.
 The tragedy wasn’t my brother dying, but the young man that killed my brother.
 I realized that for the Savior to forgive me, I must forgive that young man.
 Christ could forgive the Roman soldiers as they were killing him, and he would forgive me of my sins.
 He would forgive this young man, and so I did.
 A great weight was taken off of my shoulders, and I felt love in my heart again.

 Since that time, I have thought when people make me mad that if I could forgive this young man that killed my brother, then I can forgive anyone.
 I can now say that I hate no man.
-Sometimes the worse things in your life are the best things for you, because they teach you the most important things of life.
+Sometimes the worst things in your life are the best things for you, because they teach you the most important things of life.
 One of them is forgiveness.